Don’t Demonize your Managers

 As organizations start their Agile journey, very soon the question of “What’s to become of the Managers?” comes up.

 Yesterday’s heroes and firefighters find themselves without a clear space or role.

 But surely there is a better way of handling these managers and the expertise and experience that they bring with them.

 Our managers can be re-imagined and flourish as mentors, as experts, as change agents.

-We would like to share the new avatar that our erstwhile managers can adopt in the new world while continuing with some of their existing responsibilities.
+We would like to share some of the new roles and responsibilities that our erstwhile managers can adopt in the new world.

 Also a few tips and tricks to make managers our allies in the quest for Agility.

 Managers viewed as the fifth wheel (10 minutes)

 Tips and Tricks to ally with Managers (presented as experiments)

 - What works (10 minutes)